 At what point in an oil & gas project should we start thinking about pipeline maintenance?
-Bryan Voytilla of SPX FLOW argues that good maintenance begins with good product design and explains how their valves, pumps and closures portfolio can contribute to operational excellence, from specification through to condition monitoring.
+Bryan Voytilla of Celeros argues that good maintenance begins with good product design and explains how their valves, pumps and closures portfolio can contribute to operational excellence, from specification through to condition monitoring.

 Pipeline operation and maintenance throws up some unique challenges, particularly in the oil and gas sector.
 Critical equipment like pumps and valves must be resilient enough to withstand varied environmental conditions such as the salt-laden atmospheres on exploration platforms, or climates on land ranging from hot desert to icy tundra.